HoomanIrani/HoomanIrani/README.md

 - 👋 Hi, I’m @HoomanIrani
 - 👀 I’m interested in Algorithms, AI and Object Oriented Programming
-- 🌱 I’m currently learning NoSQL, Full Stack Development, and Operating System
+- 🌱 I’m currently Studying CS in San Jose State University and learning NoSQL, Full Stack Development, Cyber Security and Operating System
 - 💞️ I’m looking to be a Software Engineer
 - 📫 How to reach me hoomanirani@outlook.com

 <!---